Bairminer/BlackDuckKeyboard/README.md

 All switches are connected to the Teensy 2.0 controller via the following diagram, in a column to row diode configuration:
 ![Wiring](/Images/wiring.png)
 ## Firmware
 This keyboard is powered by the open source QMK firmware, available at https://github.com/qmk/qmk_firmware.
-I used https://kbfirmware.com/ to create the keybind definitions, and my configuration json, along with a precompiled hex file and QMK source code can be found in the Code folder.
+I used https://kbfirmware.com/ to create the keybind definitions, and my configuration json along with a precompiled hex file and QMK source code can be found in the Code folder.
 To flash the hex file, download Teensy Loader from https://www.pjrc.com/teensy/loader.html, load the hex file, press the white button on the Teensy, then click program in Teensy Loader.

 ## License
 This work is licensed under a